-You may be interested in taking your appointments into nature and having walk and talk therapy.
-The benefits of walk and talk may include improved awareness, connection, grounding, emotional release, problem solving and improved mood.
-For some people, the natural environment offers an easier way to express their thoughts and feelings than in the confines of an indoor setting.
-The first session is held online to have a greater understanding of your goals and needs and discover whether this option is suitable for you.
+You may be interested in taking your appointments into nature and having walk-and-talk therapy.
+The benefits include improved awareness, connection, grounding, emotional release, problem-solving, and mood.
+For some people, the natural environment offers an easier way to express their thoughts and feelings than indoors.

-I have trained in walk and talk therapy, nature-based therapy, and bush adventure therapy.
+I have trained in walk-and-talk, nature-based, and bush adventure therapy.